Merthlc/bellabeat-capstone/report/bellabeat_report.md

 | Avg Intensity | 0.26 | 0.22 | **+18% ✅** |
 | Avg Heart Rate | 80.68 | 80.28 | **~0%** |

-> **💬 Conclusion:**
->
+### 💬 Conclusion

-> Weight-Trackers walk 16% more steps daily yet burn 6% fewer calories — an apparent contradiction explained by activity type.
+ Weight-Trackers walk 16% more steps daily yet burn 6% fewer calories — an apparent contradiction explained by activity type.
 They spend 18% more time in **light activity** and are 7% less sedentary, achieving more through sustained low-intensity movement rather than intense bursts.
->
-> Average intensity is 18% higher (0.26 vs 0.22), confirming more consistent daily engagement.
+Average intensity is 18% higher (0.26 vs 0.22), confirming more consistent daily engagement.
 Heart rate is nearly identical, suggesting comparable cardiovascular baselines.
->
-> Given that males have a 20–30% higher basal metabolic rate than females, the higher caloric burn in the Non-Tracker group is consistent with a male-dominant composition.
+Given that males have a 20–30% higher basal metabolic rate than females, the higher caloric burn in the Non-Tracker group is consistent with a male-dominant composition.
 This supports the hypothesis that the **Weight-Tracker group is predominantly female** — Bellabeat's core audience.

 ---